The Challenge

-In response to significant learning gaps exacerbated by pandemic-related school closures, the Philippine Department of Education (DepEd) is prioritizing strategies to strengthen students' foundational math skills.
+In response to significant learning gaps exacerbated by pandemic-related school closures, the Philippines Department of Education (DepEd) is prioritizing strategies to strengthen students' foundational math skills.
 A survey conducted by DepEd teachers of the schools participating in the study reveals the following statistics: 59 percent of students in Grades 3-5 cannot perform basic mathematical operations, and among 5th graders, fewer than 10 percent can complete subtraction problems.
-As DepEd implements its National Math Program as part of its learning recovery plan, there is a critical opportunity to integrate evidence-based interventions that can help elementary students build strong math foundations.
+As DepEd implements the Academic Recovery and Accessible Learning (ARAL) Program as part of its learning recovery plan, there is a critical opportunity to integrate evidence-based interventions that can help elementary students build strong math foundations.

 Sources